TheLastRKoch/service.notifier/README.md

 service.notifier is a lightweight notification/service-alerting component intended to standardize and simplify sending notifications (email, webhook, SMS, chat integrations, etc.) from backend services.
 It is designed to be easy to integrate, configurable, and suitable for running as a standalone microservice or being embedded in an existing application.

-> Note: This README is intentionally implementation-agnostic.
-Replace or adjust example commands, config keys, and endpoints below to match the language/runtime and configuration used in this repository.

 ## Features